 Whales: Historic Antique Lithographs and Hand Colored Whaling Engravings.
 Guaranteed authentic and over 100 years old.
 Enjoy our gallery of antique prints including hand colored engravings and whaling scenes.

 Finish your room with this great antique whale poster!

 A very large whale poster chromolithograph was published in Vienna, Austria circa 1900.
 The color lithography, or chromolithography is in a pallet of greys, blue-greens, and silver tans.
 The colors are bright stunning colors and the piece is in great condition.
 Dimensions: 35 x 26″ image size 39 wide x 28″ high, paper size.
 Call Anne at 413-245-4197.

 Assorted Whales: Historic Antique Lithographs and Hand Colored Whaling Engravings.

 A varied collection of old whale prints that is relevant to whales and pertains to whaling history.
 All of the images are genuine antique 18th and 19th Century Bookplates.
 Assorted Whaling Scenes and Depiction of Whales: Historic Antique Lithographs and Engravings.

 Whales by Gottlieb Wilhelm.
 Austrian Naturalist & Artist.
 Engravings from 1810-1821.

 Antique whale prints by Gottlieb Wilhelm, 1810-1821.
-Tiny Austrian hand colored copper plate engravings from 1810-1821.
-And believe it or not-one of the hardest things to come by in producing something like this would have been acquiring the rags to make the paper on which they were printed.
+Tiny Austrian hand colored copper plate engravings are about 200 years old.
+One of the hardest things to come by in producing something like this would have been acquiring the rags to make the paper on which they were printed.

 It was a time of curiosity for finding new and undiscovered species.